michael-rowe/ai-in-hpe/README.md

-# Artificial intelligence (AI) in higher education
+# Generative AI for academics
-A free, open-access programme of study on AI in higher education.
+A free, open-access programme of study on generative AI for academics.

 There are many resources you can use to learn about artificial intelligence (AI) in a wide range of contexts but few that present the relevant information in an accessible format.
 The aim of this course is to provide a programme of study for academics in a higher education context, who are interested in the topic of AI.